dirtyak/xios_monitor/README.md

 Hosted by Vultr : https://www.vultr.com/?ref=7280492

-# Fix
+# Copy Wallet Database

-If you already setup your wallet in ".XIOS", copy it to ".XIOS1".
+If your wallet is already set in ".XIOS", copy it to ".XIOS1".

 <b>As root</b> :